Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

-The fort is surrounded by beautiful beaches, scenic views and is ideal for a day out.
+Fort Morgan is surrounded by beautiful beaches and scenic views and is ideal for a day out.

-If you are waiting for the ferry, with few hours to while away, especially if you are with kids, the Sea Lab would make for a good jaunt.
+If you are waiting for the ferry with a few hours to while away, the Dauphin Island Sea Lab would make for a good jaunt.

-The Dauphin Island Sea Lab or the Estuarium houses over 100 species of aquatic fauna in its 30 plus aquariums.
+Also known as the Estuarium, it houses over 100 species of aquatic fauna in its 30-plus aquariums.

-The Estuarium, a public aquarium, allows general visitors to learn more about life under the sea.
+This public aquarium allows general visitors to learn more about life under the sea.

-If you are on time, you can feed the stingrays, see the manta rays, nurse sharks, octopuses and other fishes.
+If you are on time, you can feed the stingrays and see the manta rays, nurse sharks, octopuses, and other fishes.

-The Indian Shell Mound Park is a unique spot- the park is located on top of Native American shell mounds.
+Indian Shell Mound Park is a unique spot located on top of Native American shell mounds.

-The tale goes that the shells are remains of the seafood meals of the Native Americans.
+The tale goes that the shells are the remains of the Native Americans' seafood meals.

-The mounds were formed in the 1st century when the Native Americans congregated during winters to cook oysters together.
+The mounds were formed between 900 and 1500 BC, when the Native Americans congregated to cook oysters together during winters.

-The Coastal Birding trail is located here, making it a haunt for bird lovers as well.
+The Coastal Birding trail is located here, making it a haunt for bird lovers.